liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-alloyui-form-validator-in-a-portlet.markdown

-# Using AlloyUI Form Validator in Your Portlet
+# Using the AlloyUI Form Validator in Your Portlet

-Typically, if you want to validate a form before submitting it, you have to write out a complicated function that checks that you have all your t's crossed and i's dotted.
-What AlloyUI has done is remove that step from your workflow!
-Excited to find out how? keep reading.
+Typically, if you want to validate a form before submitting it, you have to write a complicated function that makes sure you have all your i's dotted and t's crossed.
+AlloyUI removes that step from your workflow.
+Keep reading to find out how!

-## Adding A Form Validator to A Portlet
+## Adding a Form Validator to a Portlet

 - **Step 1:** Create Your Form in Your View JSP.
 - **Step 2:** Add a Form Validator to Your View JSP.
 - **Step 3:** Configure the Rules and FieldStrings Attributes.

-Go through these steps and you'll be a form validating master in no time.
+Go through these steps and you'll be a form validating master in no time!

 ### Step 1: Create Your Form in Your View JSP

-Create your form inside of the view.jsp of your portlet.
-The example below creates a form with firstname, email, and age input fields.
-It is important to note that each input field must be nested within the `<div>` elements you see below and given the classes seen below.
+First you need to create your form in the `view.jsp` of your portlet.
+The example below creates a form with `firstname`, `email`, and `age` input fields.
+It's important to note that each input field must be nested within the `<div>` elements and given the classes seen below.

         ```
         <form id="myForm">